theory/justatheory/content/post/postgres/extension-preloading.md

     rather than  [`LOAD`] or [`PGOPTIONS`].
 This will generally work because connection poolers don't share connections between users.
-*   If usage is regular and useful for many or most connections, preload the libraries in [`shared_preload_libraries`] and enjoy the performance benefits, too, at the expense of a server restart.
+*   If usage is regular and useful for many or most connections, preload the libraries in [`shared_preload_libraries`] and also enjoy the performance benefits --- at the expense of a server restart.

 Acknowledgements
 ----------------